Albany Holiday Charities

 The Salvation Army - The traditional red kettle is an integral part of the Christmas scene, with millions of dollars donated each year to aid needy families, seniors, and the homeless, in keeping with the spirit of the season.
 Donations provide Christmas dinners, clothing, and toys for families in need.

-With your donation, our network can feed the hungry, shelter the homeless, and train the unemployed.
-We can respond quickly in a crisis.
-We can direct aid where it will do the most good — efficiently, effectively, and compassionately.
-And we can help ensure a strong, vital Jewish nation for generations to come.
+UJA Federation of New York - With your donation the UJA Federation network can feed the hungry, shelter the homeless, and train the unemployed.
+They can respond quickly in a crisis.
+They can direct aid where it will do the most good — efficiently, effectively, and compassionately.
+And they can help ensure a strong, vital Jewish nation for generations to come.

 130 East 59th Street, New York, NY 10022